Additive rhythm and divisive rhythm: Divisive rhythm

+Additive rhythm

 Additive rhythm features nonidentical or irregular durational groups following one another at two levels, within the bar and between bars or groups of bars.
 This type of rhythm is also referred to in musicological literature by the Turkish word aksak, which means "limping".
 In the special case of time signatures in which the upper numeral is not divisible by two or three without a fraction, the result may alternatively be called irregular, imperfect, or uneven meter, and the groupings into twos and threes are sometimes called long beats and short beats.

 The term additive rhythm is also often used to refer to what are also incorrectly called asymmetric rhythms and even irregular rhythms – that is, meters which have a regular pattern of beats of uneven length.
 For example, the time signature 4/4 indicates each bar is eight quavers long, and has four beats, each a crotchet (that is, two quavers) long.
 The asymmetric time signature 3+3+2/8, on the other hand, while also having eight quavers in a bar, divides them into three beats, the first three quavers long, the second three quavers long, and the last just two quavers long.

-These kinds of rhythms are used, for example, by Béla Bartók, who was influenced by similar rhythms in Bulgarian Folk Music.
-The third movement of Bartók's String Quartet No. 5, a scherzo marked alla bulgarese features a " rhythm (4+2+3)".
-Stravinsky's Octet for Wind Instruments "ends with a jazzy 3+3+2 = 8 swung coda".
-Stravinsky himself found a kinship with additive rhythms in music of the renaissance and baroque periods.
-For example, he marvelled at the Laudate Pueri from Monteverdi's Vespers of 1610, where the music follows the natural accentuation of the Latin words to create metrical groupings of twos, threes and fours at the very start: "I know of no music before or since…. which so felicitously exploits accentual and metrical variation and irregularity, and no more subtle rhythmic construction of any kind than that which is set in motion at the beginning of the 'Laudate Pueri,’ if, that is, the music is sung according to the verbal accents instead of... the editor's bar-lines".